Interactions-Nexus/Nexus-Wiki/tritium++/profiles.md

 `nexthash` : The hash of the next transaction in the sequence.

-`prevhash` : the hash of the previous transaction in the sequence.
+`prevhash` : The hash of the previous transaction in the sequence.

 `pubkey` : The public key.

 `signature` : The signature hash.

-`contracts` : The array of contracts bound to this transaction and their details with opcodes.\
+`contracts` : The array of contracts bound to this transaction and their details with opcodes.
-{\
 `id` : The sequential ID of this contract within the transaction.

 `OP` : The contract operation.
 Can be APPEND, CLAIM, COINBASE, CREATE, CREDIT, DEBIT, FEE, GENESIS, LEGACY, TRANSFER, TRUST, STAKE, UNSTAKE, WRITE.